Spbaehr/IoT49/doc/install.md

 From now on, when you start `shell49` (without the `-a`) it automatically connects to the ESP32 and you can use commands such as `repl` (`help` at the prompt lists other available commands).
 Flashing is only needed the first time or to update or reinstall MicroPython.

+**Note:** Do not confuse the different command prompts:

+* Mac/Windows command prompt: Used to run Mac/Windows software (e.g. `ls`, `dir`, `pip`) and to start `shell49`.
+* `shell49` prompt: used to interact with the ESP32 board using commands such as `flash`, `repl`, `ports`.
+* `repl` prompt: use to run Python on the ESP32 board.
+If you get error messages such as `run is not a valid Python instruction` it may be that you are trying to execute a `shell49` with Python.
+Quit `repl` with `Ctrl-X`, make sure you are at the `shell49` prompt, and try again.

 ## 6) Get a Text Editor

 To write programs you need a text editor.
 Any plain text editor works (e.g. `TextEdit` or `Notepad`), but an editor with Python syntax highlighting helps catching errors.

 A [web search](https://wiki.python.org/moin/PythonEditors) lists many options to choose from.
 If you are already familiar with a suitable editor, use it.

-If you prefer an ```Integrated Programming Environment (IDE)``` which  keeps track of your project, you could try the [Atom Editor](https://atom.io), used in the lecture.
+If you prefer an ```Integrated Programming Environment (IDE)``` which  keeps track of your project, you might consider the [Atom IDE](https://atom.io), used in the lecture.

 `Atom` comes with many optional plug-ins with useful features.
-For example, `linter-pyflakes` highlights Python syntax errors in the editor window.
+For example, `linter-pyflakes`, when installed, highlights Python syntax errors in the editor window.
 Search the web for documentation and tutorials and do not hesitate posing questions and sharing tips on `Piazza`.